Low Cut Connie On World Cafe

 Along the way, Low Cut Connie have found plenty of admirers like Elton John, who, in 2017 interviewed Adam on his Rocket Hour radio show, and oh yeah, Barack Obama, who added LLC's 2012 single, "Boozophilia," to his summer Spotify playlist!

-In 2017, Low Cut Connie released it first record without co-founder Will Donnelly, Dirty Pictures Part 1.
+In 2017, Low Cut Connie released it first record, Dirty Pictures Part 1.
 It was recorded at Ardent Studios in Memphis, famously known for hosting Big Star recordings.
 There's a bit of Big Star in the follow-up record, Dirty Pictures Pt.
 2. See if you can hear it.
 Stream the session in the player.